All Episodes

 He doesn't give a press conference about the IRS.

-He doesn't give a press conference about the NSA, he doesn't give a press conference about the immigration bill.
+He doesn't give a press conference about the immigration bill.

-You you in Hawaii.
+You in Hawaii.

 In other words, you're being tried for the same thing everywhere across the map.

-Uh and that's not a free society.
+And that's not a free society.

-Uh we have no new evidence here.
+We have no new evidence here.

 That should, in a free society, that should be the end of it.

-Then they say, well, then they got now it's just like round one.
+Then they say, well, then they got, now it's just like round one.

 Now we move on to the swimsuit round.

-Uh he's not guilty is just the start of the process.
+He's not guilty is just the start of the process.

 They're now looking at the next stage in the process.

-Uh so they're talking about civil suits, they're talking about federal prosecution from Eric Holder's corrupt Department of So-Called Justice.
+They're talking about federal prosecution from Eric Holder's corrupt Department of So-Called Justice.

-Uh they'll put bring him up on a war crimes trial at The Hague.
+They'll bring him up on a war crimes trial at The Hague.

-It doesn't matter, whatever it takes, it will never end for George Zimmerman.
+Whatever it takes, it will never end for George Zimmerman.

 This is absolutely amazing.